qMRLab/qmrlab.github.io/_posts/2024-04-17-qmrlab-sop.md

 </p>

 <p>
 In addition, below is a video tutorial on how to use qMRLab and many of its features (eg., simulations, data fitting, quality checking, etc) using the quantitative MT moule.
-It was presente at the 2022 ISMRM conference.
+It was presented at the 2022 ISMRM conference.
 </p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/V3LMOTuwMs4?si=PCu_QiKMwt-3Zv1f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>